 Special topic: Watershed Protection Areas

 Along Utah’s Wasatch Front, there are several watersheds that are designated as “Watershed Protection Areas” that limit the type of use allowed in those drainages.
 Dogs and swimming are limited in those watersheds because they could contribute harmful bacteria and substances to the drinking supply of Salt Lake City and surrounding municipalities.

 Water in an area is very much like currency in a personal budget.
 There is income in the form of precipitation, stream inflow, and groundwater inflow, and there are expenses, in the form of groundwater withdrawal, evaporation, and stream and groundwater outflow.
 If the expenses outweigh the income, then the water budget is not balanced, and, if available, water will be removed from storage.
 Reservoirs, snow and ice, soil moisture, and aquifers can all act as storage in a water budget.

 11.3.2 Water Budgets

-Scientists can make groundwater budgets for any designated boundary, but they are generally made for watershed (basin) boundaries, because groundwater and surface water are easier to account for within these boundaries.
+Scientists can make groundwater budgets within any designated boundary, but they are generally made for watershed (basin) boundaries, because groundwater and surface water are easier to account for within these boundaries.
 However, water budgets can be created for state, county, or aquifer extent boundaries as well.
-The groundwater budget is an essential component to the hydrologic model, where measured data are used with a conceptual workflow of the model to better understand the water system.
+The groundwater budget is an essential component of the hydrologic model, where measured data are used with a conceptual workflow of the model to better understand the water system.